 Workforce analytics is growing in the field of human resources and has been strongly represented by MSBA capstone projects.
 Previous projects have utilized advanced analytics methods to improve business practices in various ways, including predicting talent acquisition, identifying drivers for workforce performance, estimating company retention rates, and anticipating fraudulent behavior within a company.

 Past projects focusing on the health care/pharmacy sector range from improving operational efficiency in hospitals by using analytics, establishing data-driven revenue generation models for health care facilities, and creating predictive models to suggest new facility locations for optimal pharmacy sales.

 Business analytics can also be used for the social good.
 Previous capstone projects have utilized analytics in an attempt to provide tools to the public and private sector in the fight for human rights related issues.
 Past project topics include the prevention of child abduction, HIV/AIDS treatment, and the protection of vulnerable populations in Central Africa.

 Climate change and disruptions in our environment have a direct impact on businesses and the overall economy.
 MSBA students have completed projects concentrated around this central point.
 Past projects include: the development of mobile applications that anticipate air quality indices impact on daily profits, predictions for electrical vehicle demand, and smart grid resource allocation.

-The movie Moneyball—depicting the story of Paul DePodesta and his use of analytics in baseball—put sports analytics at the forefront and in the headlines.
-Capstone projects for the MSBA program have taken sports analytics further, by developing analytical models to inform coaching methods, recruitment strategies, and training for the NBA and the burgeoning field of mixed martial arts (MMA).
+The movie Moneyball—depicting the story of Paul DePodesta and his use of analytics in baseball—put sports analytics in the headlines.
+Capstone projects for the MSBA program have taken sports analytics further by developing analytical models to inform coaching methods, recruitment strategies, and training for the NBA and the burgeoning field of mixed martial arts (MMA).